Skip to main content

 In this section, I want to talk about the general features the software should have.

 1. Task management: A basic feature that allows you to handle your tasks, track task progress, assign tasks, and more.
-Views that display tasks may include task lists, Gantt chart, kanban board, and table views.
+Views that display tasks may include task lists, Gantt charts, kanban boards, and table views.

 1. Asset management: A place within the software where you can store your project-related files.
 This repository can live within the app as a module of its own or a view within your project folder.
 Asset management is particularly useful for digital agencies working on marketing campaigns or website development projects.